-- i.
-Any student found guilty of the misconduct defined in Section 2 (i) shall be penalized as follows: - 1.
-For the first offense, suspension for a period of not less than one (1) semester, but not more than one (1) year; - 2.
-For the second offense, the penalty shall be Expulsion. - 3.
-Any student found guilty of willfully withholding or misrepresenting information in his application to the Socialized Tuition and Financial Assistance Program (STFAP) shall be subject to the following guidelines on penalties for STFAP violations: - (a) If the information withheld involves common appliances, e.g. owned by majority of the population, the recommended penalty is one (1) semester suspension, reimbursement of STFAP benefits received, plus permanent disqualification from STFAP and other scholarships. - (b) If the information withheld involves appliances which may be used to indicate capacity to pay, the recommended penalty is one (1) year suspension, reimbursement of STFAP benefits received and permanent disqualification from STFAP and other scholarships. - (c) If the information withheld is substantial such as car, income employment, real properties, the recommended penalty is expulsion plus reimbursement of all STFAP benefits. - (d) If the student is found to have submitted falsified documents, the recommended penalty is expulsion plus reimbursement of STFAP benefits. - (e) If the student pleads guilty, he should be made to reimburse all STFAP benefits received either before the decision is made or reimbursement is made a precondition for enrollment.
+- (a) If the information withheld involves common appliances, e.g. owned by the majority of the population, the recommended penalty is one (1) semester suspension, reimbursement of STFAP benefits received, plus permanent disqualification from STFAP and other scholarships. - (b) If the information withheld involves appliances which may be used to indicate capacity to pay, the recommended penalty is one (1) year suspension, reimbursement of STFAP benefits received and permanent disqualification from STFAP and other scholarships. - (c) If the information withheld is substantial such as car, income employment, real properties, the recommended penalty is expulsion plus reimbursement of all STFAP benefits. - (d) If the student is found to have submitted falsified documents, the recommended penalty is expulsion plus reimbursement of STFAP benefits. - (e) If the student pleads guilty, he should be made to reimburse all STFAP benefits received either before the decision is made or reimbursement is made a precondition for enrollment.